Large Deviations, Central Limit and dynamical phase transitions in the atom maser

-and $\left(\mathcal{T}_s(t)\right)_{t \geq 0}$ is the dual semigroup on $\mathcal{B}(\mathcal{H})$.
 Equation \eqref{eq:mgf} plays a central role in this paper; we will use it to formulate a large deviations principle for the counting process $\Lambda_{t}$, and in particular, to relate the moment generating function of $\Lambda_{t}$ to the spectral properties of $\mathcal{L}_{s}$.
 Note that $\mathcal{L}_{s}$ differs from the Lindblad generator by the factor $e^s$ multiplying the jump term associated to the detection of a ground state atom.
 It is still the generator of a completely positive semigroup, but it is no longer identity preserving, and therefore does not represent a physical evolution except for $s=0$.

 The unravelling \eqref{eq:unravel} allows for a classical interpretation of the cavity dynamics.
-Indeed, the semigroup generated by $\mathcal{L}$ (and $\mathcal{L}_s$) leaves invariant the commutative subalgebra $\mathcal{N}\subset \mathcal{B}(\mathfrak{h})$ generated by the number operator $N$, and the restriction of $\left(\mathcal{T}(t)\right)_{t \geq 0}$ to the diagonal algebra is the dynamical semigroup of a classical \emph{birth-death process} on the state space $\{0, 1,2, \dots\}$, with rates
+Indeed, the semigroup generated by $\mathcal{L}$ (and $\mathcal{L}_s$) leaves invariant the commutative subalgebra $\mathcal{B}_d(\mathfrak{h})\subset \mathcal{B}(\mathfrak{h})$ generated by the number operator $N$, and the restriction of $\left(\mathcal{T}(t)\right)_{t \geq 0}$ to the diagonal algebra is the dynamical semigroup of a classical \emph{birth-death process} on the state space $\{0, 1,2, \dots\}$, with rates